Antonio de Erauso: Travels around Spain

-He spent this time as a man, in masculine dress with short hair, using different names such as Pedro de Orive, Francisco de Loyola, Alonso Díaz [Ramirez] de Guzmán, and Antonio de Erauso.
+Erauso lived as a man, in masculine dress with short hair; he used a variety of names: Pedro de Orive, Francisco de Loyola, Alonso Díaz [Ramirez] de Guzmán, and Antonio de Erauso.
 Apparently, his physique was not feminine, which helped him pass as a man.
 Erauso once said he "dried" his breasts with a secret ointment.

-Travels to the New World
+Travels in the New World

 Travels of Erauso through Spanish South America.

-The first place in the Americas where Erauso landed was Punta de Araya, now part of Venezuela, where he had a confrontation with a Dutch pirate fleet which he defeated.
+Erauso's ship first landed at Punta de Araya, now part of Venezuela, where the Spanish had a confrontation with a Dutch pirate fleet, which they defeated.
 From there they left for Cartagena and Nombre de Dios, where they stayed for nine days.
 Several sailors died there because of the weather.

-They boarded the silver and once ready to return to Spain, Erauso shot and killed his uncle and stole 500 pesos.
-He told the sailors that his uncle had sent him on an errand.
-An hour later, the ship returned to Spain without him.
-From there he went with an usher to Panama, where he spent three months.
-In Panama he started working with Juan de Urquiza, merchant of Trujillo with whom he went to the port of Paita (now Peru), where the trader had a large shipment.
+They brought the silver shipment on board.
+When the ship was ready to depart for Spain, Erauso shot and killed his uncle (mother's cousin) and stole 500 pesos.
+He told the sailors that his uncle had sent him on an errand and left the ship.
+An hour later, he watched it depart for Spain without him.

+He traveled with an usher to Panama, where he started working with Juan de Urquiza, merchant of Trujillo.
+He went with Urquiza to the port of Paita (now Peru), where the trader had a large shipment.
 In the port of Manta (now Ecuador), a strong wind destroyed the ship and Erauso had to swim to save himself and his master.
-The rest of the crew perished.
+The rest of the crew died.